2019 Best Online Colleges for Education Degrees

-Online education degrees are available at 362 accredited colleges and universities.
+Online education degrees are available at 346 accredited colleges and universities.
 Our comprehensive list of online education degrees includes options at the associate, bachelor's, master's, doctoral, and certificate levels.
-In addition to this list, we highlight 25 top online schools for online education degrees based on affordability and academic strength.
+In addition to this list, we highlight the best online bachelor's in education and best master's programs, ranked based on tuition costs and alumni salaries, as reported by PayScale.

 The Council for the Accreditation of Educator Preparation (CAEP) is the primary programmatic accrediting body for education degrees.
 Accreditation is very important for online education degrees, especially for students looking to earn a teaching license.
 Prospective students should make sure that the online programs they are considering are recognized by the teaching board in the state where they hope to earn licensure.